evanrolfe/Library-Database-Application/README.md

 - EVAN: Mysql.addLoan() - no outstanding reservations unless they themselves have reserved it -

-- PADDY: Mysql.addReservation() - if no free copies then recall
+- COMPLETED PADDY: Mysql.addReservation() - if no free copies then recall

 	-check that its a valid borrower ID